-Caroling is one the most popular Christmas traditions in Romania and although it’s usually related to the Christian celebration, carols go way back in time.
-In fact, carols were first sung in Europe thousands of years ago as part of the rituals of the winter solstice celebration.
+Caroling is one of the oldest Christmas traditions in Romania.
+Although their message is usually religious, marked by the alleged birthdate of Jesus, carols go way back in time.
+In fact, carols appeared in Europe thousands of years ago as part of the rituals of the winter solstice celebration.

-In Romania, the children are those who begin caroling in the first part of Christmas’ eve day, and, in the more traditional villages, they wear traditional clothes for this occasion.
+Children begin caroling on Christmas Eve, and, until a few decades ago, they wore traditional clothes for this occasion.
 On the evening of the same day, older carolers often accompanied by instrumentalists take their place.
-If in the past, only young unmarried men could be part of these groups, today both women and men carol on Christmas Eve.
+If in the past only young unmarried men could be part of these groups, today both women and men carol on Christmas Eve.

-Although traditional caroling has been adapted to more modern realities, this is still a major part of the Christmas celebration in Romania, and there’s no better place to experience it than in a traditional village.
+Although caroling has adapted to more modern realities, this is still a major part of the Christmas celebration in Romania.
+There’s no better place to experience it than in a traditional village.

-Well, it’s pretty tricky to present the pig’s sacrifice tradition without raising some questions regarding animal rights or EU norms that pretty much oppose this practice.
-Nevertheless, this is a practice that exists from pre-Christian times when the sacrifice of animals was part of a more complex ritual of asking the gods to bring back the light and the sun.
+It’s a bit complicated to present the pig’s sacrifice tradition without raising some questions on animal rights or EU norms.
+Even so, this is a practice that exists from pre-Christian times when the sacrifice was part of a worship ritual to bring back the light and the sun.

 Photo credits Nitu Iulian

-Many superstitions still exist regarding this tradition, usually performed before Christmas, on the 20th of December, on the day of Ignat.
-Although it lost its ritual purposes, the pig’s sacrifice is still a powerful practice in rural Romania, having very precise social and utilitarian implications for families in the countryside.
+Many superstitions still exist about this tradition, usually performed on the 20th of December, on the day of Ignat.
+Although it lost its pagan purposes, the pig’s sacrifice is still a powerful practice in rural Romania.
 It’s also becoming a tourist attraction and one of the highlights of many winter vacation packages.
-It’s up to you to like it or not.

 Photo credits Paul Istoan